-3. Aims
+3 Aims

-3.1 The Sickness Absence Policy aims to ensure that absence is managed in a consistent, supportive and effective way so that operational and service levels are maintained.
+3.1 To ensure that absence is managed in a consistent, supportive and effective way so that operational and service levels are maintained.
 This policy applies to all staff with a contract of employment and is in line with ACAS guidance.

-4. Monitoring
+4 Monitoring

-- 4.1 The Trust has a nominated officer at each Academy who has responsibility for monitoring absence.
-For Federation staff the nominated officer is the Senior HR Business Partner.
-The role of the nominated officer is to:- - Ensure that all staff have access to this policy. - Ensure the absence reporting procedure is followed. - Ensure that the reason for absence is recorded. - Conduct return to work interviews where considered necessary. - Monitor absences, drawing the attention of the Head Teacher and/or Human Resources Director to any problems that develop or absences that are of concern. - 4.2 The Head Teacher and/or Human Resources Director will be informed by the nominated Officer if absence is a cause for concern.
-The Head Teacher and/or Human Resources Director will:- - Review the absence in question. - Explain any supportive measures to the staff member if relevant e.g. Counselling. - Consider whether to obtain a medical report from the employee's own GP/Medical Practitioner with employee's consent. - Consider a referral to the Trust's nominated Occupational Health Provider.
+- 4.1 The Trust has a nominated person at each Academy who has responsibility for monitoring absence.
+For Federation staff the nominated person is the Senior HR Business Partner.
+The role of the nominated person is to:- - Ensure that all staff have access to this policy. - Ensure the absence reporting procedure is followed. - Ensure that the reason for absence is recorded in iTrent - Conduct return to work interviews where considered necessary. - Monitor absences, drawing the attention to the Head of Academy/Service Lead to any problems that develop or absences that are of concern. - 4.2 The Head of Academy/Service Lead and/or the Human Resources Team will be informed by the nominated person or via iTrent notification if absence is a cause for concern or reaches an absence trigger point.
+The Head of Academy/Service Lead working closely with Human Resources Team will:- - Review the absence in question. - Explain any supportive measures to the staff member if relevant e.g. Counselling. - Consider whether to obtain a medical report from the employee's own GP/Medical Practitioner with employee's consent. - Consider a referral to the Trust's nominated Occupational Health Provider.

-5. Trigger Points
+5 Trigger Points